 This graduate-level course in the education specialty core examines the contemporary issues of nursing education.
 While traditional contexts for learning are included, students will also focus on modern technology and trends in nursing education.
 Students will explore curriculum development, educational philosophy, theories and models, instruction and evaluation, as well as e-learning, simulations, and current technology in nursing education.

 Facilitating Learning in the 21st Century

-facilitated learner development and diversity, assessment and evaluation strategies of learners, and evaluation of course
+This course applies traditional learning theories in contemporary nursing practice, using 21st-century educational paradigms.
+Students will examine and experiment with various educational ideas including: nursing curricula development, facilitated learner development and diversity, assessment and evaluation strategies of learners, and evaluation of course and program outcomes.

 Future Directions in Contemporary Learning and Education